phax/phive-rules/README.md

 * v1.0.14 - work in progress
     * Added support for UBL.BE 1.2.5, deprecated version 1.2.3
+    * Deprecated Peppol validation artefacts 3.10.1 and 3.11.0
 * v1.0.13 - 2020-11-13
     * Added Peppol Fall 2020 release corrigendum as version 3.11.1
 * v1.0.12 - 2020-11-12